laravel-enso/documentation/docs/backend/action-logger.md

 It is a small backend package focused on request auditing at the application edge.
 It captures which authenticated user accessed which named route, by which HTTP method, at what URL, and how long the request took to complete.

-The package is designed to work inside the Laravel Enso ecosystem and integrates with Enso users, permissions, and dynamic relationships.
+The package is designed to work inside the Laravel Enso ecosystem and integrates with Enso users, permissions, dynamic relationships, frontend enums, and Enso tables.

 ## Installation